 How you work through this process will be highly personal and individual.
 As you work through each step, you will probably have some additional feelings which may at times present conflicts for you.
 These emotions are many and can be unpredictable.
 Neither right nor wrong, they just are and you are entitled to feel the way you do.
 They may include a feeling of loneliness, sorrow, anger, sadness, blame, and shame that may lead to anxiety and stress.
 Sometimes you will feel helpless.

 To combat this, concentrate on wellness and try to work through each of the feelings rather than denying them.
 Have a set of coping strategies that will guide you through each step.
-These strategies may include: (1) accept and understand your limitations, if you have any and set realistic goals (2) get as much up-to-date expert information about your condition as you possibly can so you don't fear the unknown and be pro-active in your treatment plan (3) take good care of yourself by eating well, getting exercise and rest, and not self-medicating with alcohol (4) see a mental health provider if you feel it necessary, as they can help you handle your emotions and stress (5) record your feelings in a journal and/or (6) try exercise, yoga, massage therapy or mediation.
+These strategies may include: (1) accept and understand your limitations, if you have any, and set realistic goals (2) get as much up-to-date expert information about your condition as you possibly can so you don't fear the unknown and be pro-active in your treatment plan (3) take good care of yourself by eating well, getting exercise and rest, and not self-medicating with alcohol (4) see a mental health provider if you feel it necessary, as they can help you handle your emotions and stress (5) record your feelings in a journal and/or (6) try exercise, yoga, massage therapy or mediation.

-Palliative care can be a support mechanism for both you, your caregiver and family.
+Palliative care can be a support mechanism for you, your caregiver and family.
 It is not new, having come on the scene to patients around the 1970's.
-However, today it has evolved into so much more and is provided to patients for any diagnosis, at any stage of their condition and/or treatment plan.
+However, today it has evolved into so much more and is provided to patients for any diagnosis, at any stage of the condition and/or treatment plan.
 If you receive palliative care you, your caregiver and family receive emotional support, knowledge and resources associated with your illness to ensure that your concerns about treatment, medications, side effects, and symptoms are addressed and to enable you to make the most knowledgeable decisions about your care.
 The first step in seeking palliative care is to ask your doctor or cancer center.
-Additional resources are listed in the Appendices III of this book.
+Additional resources are listed in Appendice III of this book.
+Your goal will be to reestablish the quality of your life, ease stress, and be more in control.
+It will take time and patience, but you will find your comfort zone.